jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 - Message term are not supported.
 - Skipped names are not allowed.

+When the option 'AUTO' is specified then a variable is retrieved or created for each named argument passed by the caller and not explicitely declared by the callee.
+If this variable has already a value then it's not overriden.
+Otherwise the value of the named argument is assigned to the variable.

-There is no evaluation of a default value when a value has been provided by the caller.
+There is no evaluation of the default value 'expr' when a value has been provided by the caller.
 The order of evaluation is the order of declaration in `USE NAMED ARG` (left-to-right).
-The automatic variables are already created and can be used during the evaluation of a default value.
+The automatic variables are already created and can be used during the evaluation of the default value.

 An optional minimum length can be specified after the name, allowing abbreviation.
 For example: `namedArgument(1)` will allow to pass `n:`